Ronan Michael: Whitehaven (loan)

-On 29 April 2021 it was reported that he had signed for Whitehaven in the RFL Championship on loan.
+On 29 April 2021 he signed for Whitehaven in the RFL Championship on loan.

 Swinton Lions (loan)

-On 27 May 2021 it was reported that he had signed for Swinton Lions in the RFL Championship on a short-term loan.
+On 27 May 2021 he signed for Swinton Lions in the RFL Championship on a short-term loan.
 After the initial short-term loan had ended, it was later reported on 22 July 2021 that he had returned to Swinton for the remainder of the 2021 season.

 York RLFC

-On 3 October 2022 it was reported that he had signed for York RLFC on a two-year deal after having spent the previous season on loan with the club.
+On 3 October 2022 he signed for York RLFC on a two-year deal after having spent the previous season on loan with the club.

 Bradford Bulls

-On 29 August 2024 it was reported that Michael had signed for Bradford Bulls on a two-year deal from the start of the 2025 season.
+On 29 August 2024 Michael signed for Bradford Bulls on a two-year deal from the start of the 2025 season.